Headings

 The

-element indicates that the enclosed text is an extended quotation.
+blockquoteelement indicates that the enclosed text is an extended quotation.
 Usually, this is rendered visually by indentation.
-A URL for the source of the quotation may be given using the cite attribute, while a text representation of the source can be given using thecite
+A URL for the source of the quotation may be given using the cite attribute, while a text representation of the source can be given using theciteelement.

 Address